Roof Replacement Cost in Houston: Real Prices & What to Expect

 Before hiring, learn what makes a roofing contractor worth your money.
 Check our Guide on How to Find a Reputable Roofing Contractor and avoid getting scammed.

+Higher-cost roofing materials often provide better long-term value due to longer lifespan and lower maintenance.
 When replacing a roof, think long-term.
 A durable roof doesn't just save you from leaks, it also boosts property value and improves energy efficiency.

 | Roof Type | Average Lifespan | Average Cost | Cost per Year of Use |